Wooltrod/My.Frontend.Portfolio/README.md

 ---

 ## 🧑‍💼 About Me
-I'm a Computer Science & Engineering student currently based in Hungary.
+I'm a Computer Science & Engineering student at Óbuda University in Budapest, Hungary.
 I'm passionate about frontend development and am actively building projects using HTML, CSS, JavaScript, and modern frameworks like React (coming soon!).

 [Portfolio Site](#)